http://cainer.com/ericfrancis/july9.html

 Hello Eric...

-March 28, 1975 , in Phoenix , Arizona .
+I have adult twins, fraternal, boy and girl, born on March 28, 1975 , in Phoenix , Arizona .
 They were five minutes apart, 6:19 p.m. (boy) and 6:23 p.m. (girl).
 I am wondering how in the world they can be so different.
 She is responsible, hardworking, successful and level headed; he, on the other hand, is charming, irresponsible, temperamental and, it appears, to be going absolutely nowhere in life.
 Don't get me wrong, they are both wonderful people.
 They are both extremely intelligent, personable, honorable and attractive.
 I know what you're thinking... it isn't their "sign," but, rather their upbringing but I tried to be as fair and equal to both children, as possible.
 It seems that the very core of their personalities are so extremely opposite.
 How in the world can five minutes make such a drastic different and... for my son... is there any kind of rainbow ahead?
 Thank you.

 Jo